 Column Description Log ID Displays the system-assigned log ID number.
 Log Entry Time Displays the time the log was entered in the format YYYY-MM-DD HH:MM:SS .
-Severity Indicates the severity of the triggered filter: • 4: Critical • 3: Major

-Column Description • 2: Minor • 1: Low When the log is downloaded, the severity is indicated with a number.
+Severity Indicates the severity of the filter that was matched: • 4: Critical • 3: Major • 2: Minor • 1: Low When the log is downloaded, the severity is indicated with a number.
 Interface In Displays the network interface on which the traffic arrived.
 Src Addr Displays the source address of the triggering traffic.
 Action Indicates whether the IP address was added or removed to the Quarantine logs.
-Filter Name Displays the name of the triggered filter.
+Filter Name Displays the name of the filter that was matched.